mozman/ezdxf/README.md

 - `acadctb` add-on to read/write plot style files (CTB/STB)
 - `pycsg` add-on for basic Constructive Solid Geometry (CSG) modeling
 - `MTextExplode` add-on for exploding MTEXT entities into single-line TEXT entities
-- `text2path` add-on to convert text into linear paths
+- `text2path` add-on to convert text into outline paths
 - `geo` add-on to support the [`__geo_interface__`](https://gist.github.com/sgillies/2217756)
 - `meshex` for exchanging meshes with other tools as STL, OFF or OBJ files
 - `openscad` add-on, an interface to [OpenSCAD](https://openscad.org)